tychobrailleur/tychobrailleur.github.io/search.md

 - `M-s c`: Toggle case-sensitive search
 - `M-s o`: List occurrences of search string

+## Search in multiple buffers

+- `M-x multi-occur-in-matching-buffers RET .* RET <text> RET`: Search in all open buffers.

 ## Ibuffer

 In Ibuffer, you can select buffers to do an incremental search on them.
 To mark buffers in the list, press `m`.